giandy98/Sales-analysis/README.md

 # Sales-analysis
-Sales analysis for a supermarket chain
+Sales analysis of a supermarket chain

 This project consists of supporting a company in creating advanced analysis tools to make data-based decisions, improve efficiency and optimise sales and marketing strategies.